Bone grafting is a procedure usually needed when there is not enough bone available to support the placement of dental implants.

 Over the next few months, your body will replace the graft with your own bone, reversing progressive bone loss.

-Dental Implants in Moorabbin
+Bone Grafting by Captivate Dental in Moorabbin

 Bone grafting procedures performed at Captivate Dental are safe and effective.
 Your treatment plan is carefully tailored just for you!